“Ring a ring a roses,

 We all fall down!”

 How many times have you seen children gathering round in a circle, recite this rhyme gleefully and then fall to the ground with a thud at the end of it?
+Innumerable, right?
 You have also probably smiled to yourself and muttered under your breath, “How cute!”
+And if I ask how many times have you done it?
+With a big smile you will reply millions and zillions of times.
+This rhyme is part of the beautiful childhood we all miss today.

-The children surely look cute while reciting this rhyme.
-But is the rhyme in itself ‘cute’?
+The children surely looked so cute while reciting this rhyme.
+But is the rhyme in itself sounds so ‘cute’ isn’t?

 According to legends, the origin of this poem dates back to the Victorian Era.

 During the Bubonic Plague, red rings would form around the mouths of the people suffering from the disease.
-Here’s where the first line of the poem derives its words from.
+Here’s where the first line of the poem “Ring a ring a roses” derives its words from.

 The Bubonic Plague which was spread across Europe eliminated at least one-third of the population.
-Dead people were burnt to and just ashes left, right and center!
-“Ashes!
+Dead people were burnt and all that was seen were ashes in the right, left and center!
+So the next line “Ashes!
 Ashes!”.

 The Great Plague of London was also reported to have inspired this poem.
 The Plague only came to an end after the Great Fire of London that resulted in a huge urban area being burned down, turning almost the whole of the city into ashes and killing loads of civilians.

-Whatever the origin of this rhyme, I am pretty sure that the next time you will see children falling down on the ground happily; it won’t be a smile that will spread on your lips.
-Perhaps, it will be a frown making its appearance on your forehead due to the dark origins of the rhyme crossing your mind.
+Whatever the origin of this rhyme, I am pretty sure that the next time you will see children falling down on the ground happily; it will be a smile that will spread on your lips, but you will still picture the black side of it in mind.
+Since this poem has beautiful childhood memories let it stay beautiful and same, but add this to your knowledge bank.